Real-Time Flying Object Detection with YOLOv8: Materials and Methods

 \subsection{Loss Function and Update Rule}

 The generalized loss function and weight update procedure can be defined as follows:

-Where \ref{Generalized Loss} is the generalized loss function incorporating the individual loss weights and a regularization term with weight decay $\phi$, \ref{Velocity} is the velocity term with momentum $\beta$, and \ref{Weight Update} which is the weight update rule and $\eta$ is the learning rate.
+(\ref{Generalized Loss}) is the generalized loss function incorporating the individual loss weights and a regularization term with weight decay $\phi$, (\ref{Velocity}) is the velocity term with momentum $\beta$, and (\ref{Weight Update}) is the weight update rule with $\eta$ as the learning rate.
 The specific YOLOv8 loss function can be defined as:

 where: